Buying a beautiful new Apple Watch strap is the perfect way to pimp your smartwatch, and fortunately, there's thousands out there to choose from.

 Choicecuts Horween leather strap

 This Choicecuts strap uses Horween Coffee Bean Dublin leather with minimal stitching for a cleaner look.
 The Horween is far darker than normal leather straps, and comes with the clasps and connectors required for an instant fit.
 The strap is available in small (110/70mm), medium (120/80mm) and large (135/85mm) sizes.
-However, Choicecuts has temporarily stopped selling the bands, so you might have to wait a while for the straps to return.

-Lucrin offers a variety of sizes and colours in its leather band range, so you can pick one to suit your sartorial style and your 38mm or 42mm Apple Watch casing.
+Lucrin offers a variety of sizes and colors in its leather band range, so you can pick one to suit your sartorial style and your 38mm or 42mm Apple Watch casing.
 Your first choice is between a Classic or a more refined Elegance design, then there's a choice of leathers – smooth, granulated, goat, real ostrich – and then you can go about picking from one of the 30 different color options.
 They're not cheap, but they look the part.

 Oittm Stainless Steel Metal

 If you fancy a nice stainless steel strap for your Apple Watch but can't afford the asking price of the official link bracelet, try these cheaper alternatives for Oittm.
 We can't vouch personally for how good they are, but there are hundreds of reviews online attesting to their quality.
-The straps come with a folding clasp and there's a choice of colours for both the 38mm and the 42mm models – you can even get a gold finish if you want.
+The straps come with a folding clasp and there's a choice of colors for both the 38mm and the 42mm models – you can even get a gold finish if you want.

 $29.99 | Amazon